 - Protective pads may imitate arch support and make wearers uncomfortable

-The name literally means Vertical Kilometer, referencing the uphill phases of trail running, and LaSportiva definitely delivers.
-A snug-fitting upper feels like a sock- that’s even what LaSportiva calls the tech- and uses a single, interconnected fabric piece.
+The “VK” in the name stands for Vertical Kilometer, referencing a particularly gnarly racing discipline (how quickly can you gain 1,000m elevation?).
+And LaSportiva definitely delivers on this reference.
+More than just a trail running shoe, this is a mountain running shoe.
+A snug-fitting upper feels like a sock – that’s even what LaSportiva calls the tech – and uses a single, interconnected fabric piece.
 The result is a comprehensive fit that feels weightless.

 Of course, 200 grams isn’t exactly “weightless,” but it’s light enough that the VKs are significantly lighter than the rest of our top picks for best lightweight trail running shoes.
 The overall volume is kept low with the “sock” upper, but stabilizer panels and a protective toe cap will keep your feet optimally positioned and protected.